NamelessCoder/gizzle/README.md

         cc: developers@organization.foo
 ```

+Gizzle's own few settings can be configured in each settings file by under the `NamelessCoder\Gizzle` scope.

-Note that these events are _defined on the same level as any other setting a plugin uses_ which means the names are reserved and cannot be used as names for your own plugin settings.
+Note that the events are _defined on the same level as any other setting a plugin uses_ which means the names are reserved and cannot be used as names for your own plugin settings.
 Defining an incorrect value (something not an array) may cause exceptions.
 However: contrary to how "root" plugins report errors, exceptions which are raised by a plugin that is used as event listener _will simply add a friendly error message to the response, allowing the next plugin to continue_, and so on.
 Whereas a "root" plugin would cause the entire Payload to stop processing.

 ### Multiple configurations